contentionary/template/README.md

 You can start creating your template by modifying `src/template/views/home.tsx`.
 The page auto-updates as you edit the file.

 > please note: all code modifications for your new template designs should be done in the @src/template directory, styles in the @src/template/styles folder, and components in the @src/template/components folder for easy portability of your designs to our system.

-> Also, the template project is to be treated as an [open source project](contributors.md) any update to the system outside the template directory that you feel to contribute as an
+> Also, the template project is to be treated as an [open source project](./contributors.md), any update to the system outside the template directory that you feel to contribute as an update to the exhisting reposistory should be done following this guard.

 ## Learn More